PSST-Challenge/psstdata/README.md

 ## If you run into issues

-First, note that this package was developed for and tested using Python 3.8, so switching to this version may serve as a workaround for some problems.
+First, note that this package was developed for and tested using Python 3.8 (on MacOS), so switching to this version may serve as a workaround for some problems.
 If you still have problems, we'll be keeping an eye on [the project's issue tracker](https://github.com/PSST-Challenge/psstdata/issues).

 ## Access to the data